 Fridays, 1:00 - 3:00 pm in Wyoming at the Presbyterian Church of Wyoming.

-We now have a few openings for new participants in all of the circles (except the Wednesday Wyoming circle)!
+We have a few openings for new participants in both of the circles that meet at Knox church (Mondays or Tuesdays).

 To sign up or for more information:

 Our circles operate with a sliding scale.
 There is a suggested donation of $50-100 per quarter (every 12 weeks), however we want you to attend even if you feel you cannot afford that amount!
 Just contact us.
 Contributions above the suggested donation rate are also welcome 😃.
 Donations may be tax deductible.

 For additional details about elder wisdom circles, please click the FAQ button below: